AbbasGuennoun/MMD6020-A22-projet/README.md

 ## Titre du projet :

-Cross-modal comparison of high-level representations: an ecologically motivated approach to prompt engineering for zero-shot image classification within a multimodal network
+An ecologically motivated approach to prompt engineering for zero-shot image classification with CLIP

 ## Rationnelle du projet :